ItamRenffeh/Portafolio/00-Lab-Foundation/DHCP/README.md

 - Add a DHCP reservation for a specific MAC address.
 - Configure DHCP relay (ip helper-address) on a different subnet.

-License
-MIT

-Contact / Author
-If you want changes to this README or the solution, tell me and I will update it.